 Pollution prevention, or P2 for short, is a practice in wastewater treatment that helps reduce, eliminate or prevent water pollution prior to recycling, disposal or treatment.
 It is often more cost-effective to prevent pollution before it happens than it is to pay for wastewater treatment, resource recovery or disposal of waste products.
 When less pollution is created, we can better protect human health and the environment.

-To celebrate the efforts of pollution prevention across the District (and the ongoing impact by our P2 team) we’ve created a special social media toolkit to share during national Pollution Prevention Week, September 19-25.
+To celebrate the efforts of pollution prevention across the District (and the ongoing impact by our P2 team) we’ve created a special social media toolkit to share during national Pollution Prevention Week, generally held the third full week in September.
 The goal is to help highlight awareness of pollution prevention efforts and reduce the negative impacts of pollution in our communities.
 Help reduce pollution in our waterways and encourage good behaviors by sharing these messages on your social media channels.

 Social action and activities for Pollution Prevention Week